basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 {% endhighlight %}

-Google and stackoverflow have advised there are a couple of operations that should "reduce the size of smaller" components

 I'll apply these as a function to the class so I can toggle them on and off and gauge the impact.
 I'm also going to add a list of the crops so I can use them later if I want to do any classification tasks.